RndMnkIII/Analogizer/specification/Analogizer_specifications.md

  and Analogizer.

 ## Analogizer interface (development)
 The first modification that must be added to the original core code is to enable the Pocket's cartridge port.
-To do this we must edit the `core.json` file located in the same location as the core bitstream:
+To do this we must edit the `core.json` file located in the same location as the core bitstream and set `"cartridge_adapter"` to the value`0`:

 ```
 {